-The initial step in amblyopia treatment should be correcting refractive errors, which enhances retinal image quality.
+The initial step in amblyopia treatment should be correcting refractive errors.
+Thus, enhancing retinal image quality.
 In nearly one-third of previously untreated amblyopic children, amblyopia was corrected with just optical treatment after 30 weeks.
 For those who do not resolve with refractive correction alone, other amblyopia treatments are required.
 There are treatments available that focus on either the monocular visual acuity impairment or binocular dysfunction and suppression.

 In many countries, screening for amblyopia is suggested as part of regular health monitoring for children aged 3–5.
 Accurate screening procedures that may be used by pediatricians, family care practitioners, nurses, or community groups could detect amblyopia at the earliest possible stage, allowing for the most successful therapy.
 Accurate screening can also prevent false positives and save time and money by avoiding the need for a full eye exam in non amblyopic children.
 Early vision screening has been shown to enhance visual outcomes.